Azathothas/Stars/README.md

 - [m1k1o/neko](https://github.com/m1k1o/neko) – A self hosted virtual browser that runs in docker and uses WebRTC.
 - [m3n0sd0n4ld/uCVE](https://github.com/m3n0sd0n4ld/uCVE) – uCVE is a tool written in GO that allows to extract CVE's related to a specific software and version, obtaining a report in HTML format with the result and/or exporting it to the pentesting report.
 - [maaslalani/nap](https://github.com/maaslalani/nap) – Code snippets in your terminal
+- [maja42/ember](https://github.com/maja42/ember) – Embed arbitrary resources into a go executable at runtime, after the executable has been built.
 - [majd/ipatool](https://github.com/majd/ipatool) – Command-line tool that allows searching and downloading app packages (known as ipa files) from the iOS App Store
 - [makotom/cfspeed](https://github.com/makotom/cfspeed) – Unofficial CLI-based implementation of https://speed.cloudflare.com/
 - [marcosnils/bin](https://github.com/marcosnils/bin) – Effortless binary manager